oracle/cloudtestdrive/AppDev/helidon-k8s/ManualSetup/FullSetupFreeTier.md

 ![](images/40-open-firefox-menu.png)

-- Go to the URL `https://github.com/CloudTestDrive/helidon-labs`
+- Go to the URL `https://github.com/CloudTestDrive/helidon-labs` - Do this in the browser **in the virtual machine**

 - Click the `Code` button